stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 fromDigits _ = 12345
 ```

 Spec passes and everyone is happy.
-Now let's replace the spec we just
+Now, let's replace the spec we just
 wrote with a QuickCheck property instead:

 ```haskell